nagasudhirpulla/taming_python/blog/skills/logging_syslog.md

 <hr>

-In this post we will learn how to send logs to a syslog server from python using python logging module and SysLogHandler
+* In this post we will learn how to send logs to a syslog server from python using python logging module and SysLogHandler
+* A simple syslog server can be setup in windows or Debian based system as shown in [this]() blogpost

 ## Python Code to send logs to Syslog server
 * Just like StreamHandler sends logs to console and FileHandler sends logs to files, SysLogHandler can be used to send logs to syslog server